Franconia: 19th century

 In 1803, what was to become the Kingdom of Bavaria was given large parts of Franconia through the enactment of the Reichsdeputationshauptschluss under pressure from Napoleon for secularization and mediatisation.
 In 1806, the Act of Confederation led to stronger ties between Bavaria, Württemberg, Baden and other areas with France, whereupon the Holy Roman Empire including the Franconian Circle fell apart.
 As a reward Bavaria was promised other estates, including the city of Nuremberg.
 In the so-called Rittersturm of 1803, Bavaria, Württemberg and Baden seized the territories of the Imperial Knights and Franconian nobility, whose estates were often no bigger than a few parishes, even though the Reichsdeputationshauptschluss had not authorised this.
 In 1806 and 1810, Prussia had to release the territories of Ansbach and Bayreuth, which it had annexed in 1792, to Bavaria, whereby Prussia lost its supremacy in the region.

-In 1814, as a result of the Congress of Vienna, the territories of the Principality of Aschaffenburg and Grand Duchy of Würzburg went to the Kingdom of Bavaria.
-In order to merge the patchwork quilt of small states in Franconia and Swabia into a greater Bavaria, Maximilian Joseph Montgelas reformed the political structure.
-Out of this in January 1838 emerged the Franconian provinces with their present names of Middle, Upper and Lower Franconia.
-Considerable resentment arose in parts of the Franconian territories over their new membership of Bavaria.
-There were liberal demands for republican structures which erupted in the revolts of 1848 and 1849 and the Gaibach Festival in 1832.
-On the one hand the reconciliation policy of the Wittelsbachs and Montgelas' aforementioned policy of unification, and, on the other hand, the inclusion of Bavaria in the German Empire in 1871, which weakened her power Bavaria slightly, the conflict between Franconia and Bavaria eased considerably.
+In 1814, as a result of the Congress of Vienna, the territories of the Principality of Aschaffenburg and Grand Duchy of Würzburg were annexed by to the Kingdom of Bavaria.
+In order to merge the patchwork quilt of annexed Franconian and Swabian states into a greater Bavaria, Maximilian Joseph Montgelas reformed the administrative structure.
+The Franconian provinces (Middle, Upper and Lower Franconia) were established in January 1838.
+Considerable resentment arose in Bavarian Franconia over the new border.
+There were liberal demands for republican structures, which erupted in the Gaibach Festival in 1832 and the Revolution of 1848-1849.
+Tensions eased as a result of the reconciliation policy of the Wittelsbachs, Montgelas' aforementioned administrative policy, and the inclusion of Bavaria in the German Empire in 1871, which weakened the Bavarian state's power.

 From 1836 to 1846, the Kingdom of Bavaria built the Ludwig Canal from Bamberg to Kelheim, which was only abandoned in 1950.
 However, the canal lost much of its importance shortly after the arrival of the railways.
 Between 1843 and 1854, the Ludwig South-North Railway was established within Franconia, which ran from Lindau on Lake Constance via Nuremberg, Bamberg and Kulmbach to Hof.
 The first locomotive to run on German soil steamed 1835 from Nuremberg to Fürth on 7 December 1835.